Sqlninja user manual

 2.2 fingerprint

-If the current DB user does not belong to the sysadmin group, but the right 'sa' password is specified as a parameter, the fingerprint is performed with administrative rights.
+If you are attacking SQL Server 2000, the current DB user does not belong to the sysadmin group, but the right 'sa' password is specified as a parameter, the fingerprint is performed with administrative rights.
 The WAITFOR technique is much slower compared to other inference methods, but it's by far the most flexible.
-However, since external factors like network traffic and server load could interfere with the time measurements, you might want to repeat the fingerprint a couple of times, if the first result doesn't look right, or play with the blindtime parameter in the
+However, since external factors like network traffic and server load could interfere with the time measurements, you might want to repeat the fingerprint a couple of times, if the first result doesn't look right, or play with the blindtime parameter in the configuration file.
+Note that in order to use fingerprint the user running SQL Server the following must be available on the remote box:

 2.3 bruteforce